Karim bey Mehmandarov

-Abdul Karim bey Mirza Mustafa bey oghlu Mehmandarov (Əbdül Kərim bəy Mirzə Mustafa bəy oğlu Mehmandarov, 2 December 1854, Shusha–20 December 1929, Shusha) was a Russian Empire and Soviet medical doctor of Azerbaijani ethnicity.
+Abdul Karim bey Mirza Mustafa bey oghlu Mehmandarov (Əbdül Kərim bəy Mirzə Mustafa bəy oğlu Mehmandarov, 2 December 1854 – 20 December 1929) was a Russian and Soviet medical doctor of Azerbaijani ethnicity.
 He was one of the first ethnic Azerbaijanis to graduate from the Medico-Surgical Academy in St. Petersburg, one of the leaders of the Shusha educational society "Neshr Maarif", founder of the first Russian-Azerbaijani Shusha school for girls.

 Early life

 He was born in 1854 in Shusha, as a member of the Azerbaijani noble family Mehmandarovs.
 His father Mirza Mustafa was an Imperial Russian officer, while his grandfather Mirza Ali was a mehmandar (an official courier appointed to escort an important traveller) of Ibrahim Khalil Khan, the origin of the surname.
 He graduated from Baku Gymnasium (1872) and St. Petersburg Medical-Surgical Academy (1877), then worked in a military hospital during Russo-Turkish War (1877–1878) and combated diphtheria outbreak in Poltava Guberniya.
 He later served in 162nd Akhaltsikhe regiment as a doctor.
 Having returned to Azerbaijan in 1883, he continued his practice.